kid4rm90s/WazeWrap/README.md

 # WazeToastr

-A toast notification library for Waze Map Editor (WME) scripts that provides a consistent and user-friendly way to display alerts, messages, and prompts.
+A toast notification library forked from WazeWrap originally from WazeDev for Waze Map Editor (WME) scripts that provides a consistent and user-friendly way to display alerts, messages, and prompts.

 ## Installation